Macquarie Group: Macquarie Group

 In March 2012, Macquarie acquired the buildings located at 48-50 Martin Place and 9-19 Elizabeth Street from the Commonwealth Bank in preparation of their lease at current No. 1 Martin Place offices expiring in 2024.

+In March 2014, the Private Equity Funds Management division — Macquarie Investment Management Private Markets (MIMPM) — was sold off to the former fund managers becoming ROC Equity Partners.
 In October 2014, Macquarie joins the Global Infrastructure Facility (GIF), formed as part of an initiative by the World Bank Group conceived under Australia's G20 2014 presidency, as an advisory partner to share market insight, advice and expertise with the GIF and its government partners.

-In March 2015, Macquarie announced the acquisition of a $US4 billion aircraft operating lease portfolio from AWAS Aviation Capital, bringing Macquarie's portfolio up to more than 220 aeroplanes.
+In March 2015, Macquarie announced the acquisition of a US$4 billion aircraft operating lease portfolio from AWAS Aviation Capital, bringing Macquarie's portfolio up to more than 220 aeroplanes.
 In October Macquarie entered into an agreement to acquire the A$8.2 billion Esanda dealer finance portfolio from the ANZ Bank.

 In June 2017, Macquarie's Commodities and Global Markets business completed its acquisition of Cargill's petroleum business as well as its North America power and gas business.
 The transaction expanded Macquarie's global financial and physical oil business footprint to include Geneva and Minneapolis.

 In August 2017, a Macquarie-led consortium acquired the UK Green Investment Bank plc from the UK government as the result of the 'Future of the Green Investment Bank inquiry' that concluded that it was by original design to operate as an investment bank and in providing finance on fully commercial terms to achieve both green impact and strong profits the government should move GIB into private ownership so it can carry on doing what it does best – but funded by the private sector, rather than using public funds and free to borrow from the capital markets as necessary without this affecting public sector debt.
 Macquarie then rebranded it as a subsidiary called the Green Investment Group (GIG).

 Recent history

+In 2018, Shemara Wikramanayake succeeded Nicholas Moore as CEO.

 In the financial year ending 31 March 2021, Macquarie reported net profit of A$3.015 billion and a final dividend per ordinary share of A$4.70 per share.

 In September 2021, Cincinnati Bell, which also owns Hawaiian Tel since their July 2018 merger, was fully acquired by Macquaire Infrastructure Partners V.